AdobeDocs/contributor.sv-SE/help/introduction.md

 > Minor corrections or clarifications to documentation and code examples in public repositories are covered by the [Adobe Documentation Terms of Use](https://www.adobe.com/legal/terms.html).
 New or significant changes generate a comment in the pull request, asking you to submit an online Contribution License Agreement (CLA) if you are not an employee of Adobe.
 We need you to complete the online form before we can review or accept your pull request.
 -->

-## Betygsätt sidans hjälpmedel och skriv en kommentar
+## Betygsätt hur hjälpsam sidan är och skriv en kommentar

 Några sekunder efter att du har öppnat en sida visas ett feedbackområde längst ned på sidan.
 Klicka uppåt eller nedåt för att ange om sidan var till hjälp.